Euclidean vector: Scalar multiplication

 Intuitively, multiplying by a scalar r stretches a vector out by a factor of r.
 Geometrically, this can be visualized (at least in the case when r is an integer) as placing r copies of the vector in a line where the endpoint of one vector is the initial point of the next vector.

 If r is negative, then the vector changes direction: it flips around by an angle of 180°.
 Two examples (r = −1 and r = 2) are given below:

 Scalar multiplication is distributive over vector addition in the following sense: r(a + b) = ra + rb for all vectors a and b and all scalars r.
 One can also show that a − b = a + (−1)b.

 Length

-The length or magnitude or norm of the vector a is denoted by ‖a‖ or, less commonly, |a|, which is not to be confused with the absolute value (a scalar "norm").
+The length, magnitude or norm of the vector a is denoted by ‖a‖ or, less commonly, |a|, which is not to be confused with the absolute value (a scalar "norm").